snapsinazfs/snapsinazfs/README.md

  To uninstall, run `make uninstall`\
- This will delete the executable file from `/usr/local/bin`, delete the base configuration files from `/usr/local/share/Sanoid.net`, and delete the local configuration file at `/etc/sanoid/Sanoid.local.json`.\
+ This will delete the executable file from `/usr/local/bin`, delete the base configuration files from `/usr/local/share/Sanoid.net`.\
- This will not remove any local configuration files in `~/.config/Sanoid.net`.\
+ This will not remove any local configuration files in `~/.config/Sanoid.net` or `/etc/sanoid`.\
  This will also not remove the last build artifacts created by `make install`.

- To clean all build artifacts, run `make clean`\
+ To clean all build artifacts, run `make clean`.\
- To clean specific build target target artifacts, run `make clean-release` or `make clean-debug`
+ To clean specific build target target artifacts, run `make clean-release` or `make clean-debug`.\
+ To clean everything, including empty build directories, run `make extraclean`.

  ## Installing From Pre-Built Packages